Fresheyeball/haskell-visual-cpp-minimal/README.md

-# This is a minial complete example of Haskell being called from Visual C++
+# This is a minimal complete example of Haskell being called from Visual C++
 (or atleast its intended to be)

 ### Motivation: